Image Image

 Last Updated: June 30, 2025

-A DUI lawyer in Hamilton County, IL represents people accused of driving under the influence of alcohol, drugs, or a combination of both.
-If you or someone you care about has been arrested for DUI in Hamilton County, IL, immediate action is critical.
+A DUI lawyer in Hamilton County, IL helps defend individuals facing charges for driving while impaired by alcohol, drugs, or other substances.
+If you or your loved one were recently arrested for DUI in Hamilton County, IL, you need to take fast, decisive steps.
 The penalties for a DUI in Illinois are severe — they can threaten your freedom, your ability to drive, and your long-term future.

-Combs Waterkotte’s Hamilton County, IL criminal defense lawyers are ready to step in immediately to fight for you.
+Combs Waterkotte’s Hamilton County, IL criminal defense lawyers can step in immediately to protect you and begin building your defense.
 Reach out to us at (314) 900-HELP or submit our contact form now for a free and confidential case review.

 What You’ll Learn on This Page